 Specifically, the word “Chapel” shares our priority we set on meeting with God each day.

 Chapel at our school is a time to come together to praise and worship our Father, for all students to have the opportunity to pray with one another, and to learn who Jesus is, centering our day around Him.
 We invite guest speakers or faculty members whom God will use to be a catalyst for a deeper passion for our students.
-Speakers often address how faith has made an impact in their lives and challenge students to do the same.
-Additionally, each member of our faculty and administration is dedicated to making every activity on campus an opportunity to grow our students into the people God has created them to be.
-Chapel at CHCA is a time to inspire and encourage students to go out and make a difference in their world.
+Chapel at CHCA is a time to inspire and encourage students to go out and make a difference in their world, to center their day around Him.

 Along with morning Chapel, students will receive daily Bible instruction, and every opportunity will be taken during the course of the day to share and apply Biblical Truth.